Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 It's a linear allocator, the fastest kind.
 There is a pointer to the start of free memory.
 If enough free memory is available to service your request, the pointer is advanced and returns the result.
 If there's not enough free memory, we ask the OS for more RAM.
 Because Temporary_Storage is expected to be for small-to-medium-sized allocations, we don't expect this to happen very often (and if we want, we can pre-allocate all the memory and lock it down so that the OS is never consulted.)

 When does the memory get freed? 	_Fire and forget!_
 It happens when your program  calls `Basic.reset_temporary_storage()`.
 When does this happen?
 Whenever you want, but many programs have a natural time at which it is best to call this.
 For example, interactive programs like games or phone applications tend to run in a loop, drawing one frame for each iteration of the loop.
 You can call `reset_temporary_storage()` at the end of each frame.
 This makes a clear boundary that you know temporarily-allocated memory cannot cross: at the end of the loop, it's all gone.
 You can't free individual items in Temporary Storage.
+Also, don't keep pointers to things in Temporary Storage.

 A typical game loop goes like this: